chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/Pathetique.jpg" alt="CK" style="width:100%;margin:20px 0px 10px 0px">

-**How it works**:  In the above image the heads of the "Target Notes" have magenta heads and "Chained" notes have white or grey heads.
+**How it works**:  In the above image the heads of "Target Notes" have magenta heads and "Chained" notes have white or grey heads.
 Each successive key (any key) you press, Concert Keyboardist triggers the next successive Target Note in the score.
 It also schedules any notes Chained off the target and autoplays them according to the tempo.
 Chained accompaniment notes can continue to play while you play overlapping target notes.
-It's easy to play polyphonic music and even complex chords.
+Play polyphonic music, even complex chords.
 Play multi channel midi with multiple simultaneous instruments, or mute some combination of channels to concentrate on some part of the music.

-As you play, the score scrolls right-to-left based on tempos in the score's midi file.
+As you play, the score scrolls right-to-left based on the tempo at that point in the score's midi file.
 You control when to play target notes and how long to hold them.
 Concert keyboardist continually shows you the notes you've played, currently playing notes, and upcoming unplayed target notes, and it gives you a visual cue of when to play the next target note at the current tempo.

 This carefully designed note triggering system and ongoing visual feedback is crucial to the ability to play a midi file live,  and more than two years of testing went into perfecting it.